Skywater88/Retro-Flash-Games/README.md

 - **Super Soldier**: Fight with a whole army as a lone wolf super soldier.
 Highly addictive!
 - **Maze Evolution (1-3)**: Control a little star and pass very hard mazes, be fast as possible and beware the obstacles.
 One of the hardest!
 - **Open Doors 2**: Open and close doors and create a path to reach "X".
 One of the hardest!
+- **Must Escape The Subway**: You fall asleep at subway metro and now you are stucked at subway, you gotta escape.
+- **Dude and Zombies**: Fight zombies, fix your car and run away!
+- **Lady Pirate**: Dress up game.
+Thats all.
+- **My Friend Pedro**: Fight gansters with the support of a banana!
+Good game!